Justin01Wu/others/ide/intelliJ_eclipse.md

 + IntelliJ used about 3-4 times memory than Eclipse, more disk space than Eclipse
 + Both have good supporting for Java
     + But Eclipse can support other languages: Python, C++
-    + IntelliJ has much better supporting on JavaScript and TypeSCript
+    + IntelliJ has much better supporting on JavaScript and TypeScript
 + IntelliJ is better than Eclipse in those areas:
     + debugging
     + refactoring